 Exposure is the trickiest part of firework photographs.
 No matter how much time you spend adjusting your camera’s settings, sometimes exposure just doesn’t come out as planned.
 But even if that happens, you can use BeFunky’s Exposure tool to balance lighting and make your photos look their best.

 To get started, select Exposure from the Edit menu of BeFunky’s picture editor.
 Then, you will have several options to improve exposure.
 Turn Brightness down to darken the night sky and make your images stand out.
 Increase Contrast to brighten the appearance of each spark and make the fireworks in your photos really stand out.
 Or, boost Highlights to reveal even more color and create a luminescent glow.
-Then, if your image’s exposure still needs improvement, you can increase the Shadows to create an darker and more dramatic sky, or add Fill Light to the illuminate the sky with soft, diffused color.
+Then, if your image’s exposure still needs improvement, you can increase the Shadows to create an darker and more dramatic sky.

-Quick TipSelect the Paint feature to only apply the Exposure tool to the parts of your photo that need it most.
+Quick TipSelect the Paint tab next to Adjust to only apply the Exposure tool to the parts of your photo that need it most.

 Quick TipIf you make any mistakes, you can undo your edits by selecting Erase from the Paint menu.